miled/wordpress-social-login/readme.txt

 == Changelog ==

-= 2.0.0 =
+= 2.0.3 =

-* Manage WSL users, more options are to come
+* Managing WSL users,
-* Import WSL users contact list from Google Gmail, Facebook, Live and LinkedIn
+* Import WSL users contact list from Google Gmail, Facebook, Live and LinkedIn,
-* An entirely reworked user interface
+* An entirely reworked user interface,
-* Improving the documentation and guides
+* Improving the documentation and guides,
-* Introducing a new module, and the long awaited, The bouncer
+* Introducing a new module, and the long awaited, The bouncer,
-* And even more customization options are now available
+* Twitch.tv joins WSL, richer Steam user profiles, and more.

 = 1.2.4 =